 NOTE: version 1.7 and newer will have gamepad support for menus and inventory, so this tutorial is somewhat irrelevant now.
 I will leave it up as reference tho.

-You see, UE4 by default uses either Slate (C++) or UMG (Blueprints) to render UI and other HUD elements on screen.
-Gamepad integration doesn’t seem to be very high on the priority list for UMG, so in order to navigate to different buttons and forms, you can either make an array of buttons, set focus manually, change “hover” color manually and so on.. or you can do it kinda like in Destiny, it’s also faster and easier.
+UE4 by default uses either Slate (C++) or UMG (Blueprints) to render UI and other HUD elements on screen.
+I wish this would get implemented into the engine by default, because currently gamepad integration doesn’t seem to be very high on the priority list for UMG, so in order to navigate to different buttons and forms, you can either make an array of buttons, set focus manually, change “hover” color manually and so on.. or you can do it kinda like in Destiny, it’s also faster and easier.

 Now that you have the version that you need, we can move on with the tutorial.